Authored by the expert who managed and guided the team behind the Japan Property Pack

 Are zoning or building rules changing in Nagoya as of 2026?

-The areas most affected by current construction constraints are central redevelopment zones like the Nagoya Station district, where Meitetsu has publicly indicated a schedule review for its major project due to contractor capacity and cost pressures.
+The areas most affected by these constraints in Nagoya are the station-front zones (Meieki and the broader Nagoya Station district), where Meitetsu has publicly acknowledged a schedule re-evaluation for its major redevelopment project, meaning the "future supply" that was expected to balance demand is arriving later than planned.

 Are foreign-buyer or mortgage rules changing in Nagoya as of 2026?